-At Gallatin City-County Health Department (GCCHD), our goal is to provide the best care to every patient who comes through our doors to meet our vision of Healthy People and Healthy Communities.
-We will not discriminate based on a patient’s sexual orientation and/or gender identity.
+Our goal is to serve our diverse community, providing the best care to every person who comes through our doors.
+We will not discriminate based on sexual orientation and/or gender identity.

-To assist LGBTQ+ patients and their families, GCCHD staff is available to help answer questions, address concerns, navigate the healthcare system and connect them with care providers in our community.
+To assist LGBTQ+ patients and their families, our staff is available to help answer questions and connect you with care providers in our community.

-Can see any provider for a variety of sexual health needs.
-Sue Dolan, PA-C has several years experience prescribing and managing hormone therapy for patients age 18+.
-She is accepting new patients.
-Services on a sliding fee scale.
-Insurance and Medicaid accepted.
-Bridgercare continually works to train all staff to provide affirming healthcare to LGBTQ+ patients.
+At Bridgercare, you can see any provider for sexual health needs.
+Sue Dolan, PA-C has experience managing hormone therapy for patients ages 18+.
+Bridgercare trains all staff to provide affirming healthcare to LGBTQ+ patients.

-PFLAG is a group of parents, families, friends, and allies united with people who are lesbian, gay, bisexual, transgender, or queer in the Gallatin Valley.
-They hold support meetings and educational events every month for LGBTQ+ or questioning individuals and their loved ones to discuss their experiences in a confidential environment.
-Guest speakers present on topics related to forming safer and more inclusive communities for LGBTQ+ individuals.
-All are welcome at PFLAG!
+PFLAG is a group of parents, families, friends, and allies of people who are lesbian, gay, bisexual, transgender, or queer in Gallatin Valley.
+LGBTQ+ or questioning individuals and their loved ones can attend confidential support meetings and educational events every month.
+All are welcome.

-AIDS Outreach is a non-profit organization dedicating to empowering people and communities affected by HIV through testing, prevention, support and education.
+AIDS Outreach offers free and anonymous 15-minutes HIV testing.
 For those who are HIV positive, AIDS Outreach offers full support to individuals and their families or caregivers.
-AIDS Outreach offers free and anonymous 15 minute HIV testing.

-Drag queen run non-profit that raises money for charity, runs Gay Big Sky pageants, and holds events in Bozeman and across Montana.
+This drag queen-run non-profit raises money for charity, runs Gay Big Sky pageants, and holds events in Bozeman and across Montana.

-Pride Foundation is a regional community foundation, with a Montana chapter, that inspires giving to expand opportunities and advance full equality for lesbian, gay, bisexual, transgender, and queer (LGBTQ+) people across the Northwest.
+The Montana chapter of the Pride Foundation works to grow support and equality for lesbian, gay, bisexual, transgender, and queer (LGBTQ+) people across the Northwest.

 Big Sky Pride is a non-profit organization that organizes the annual PRIDE Parade in Montana.

-The Gender Expansion Project now provides free anonymous rapid HIV testing in Missoula, MT.
-You can drop in, know your status in 20 minutes, and get any resources you may be looking for.
+The Gender Expansion Project provides free, anonymous rapid HIV testing in Missoula, MT.
+Drop in and know your status in 20 minutes.

-The Trevor Project is a national organization providing crisis intervention and suicide prevention services for LGBTQ+ young people under the age of 25.
-In addition to a 24/7 hotline at 1-866-488-7386, The Trevor Project also offers chat and text crisis services during certain hours.
+The Trevor Project provides crisis intervention and suicide prevention services for LGBTQ+ young people under the age of 25.
+In addition to a 24/7 hotline (1-866-488-7386), The Trevor Project also offers chat and text crisis services.